Colloquium: Spin-orbit effects in superconducting hybrid structures

-The expressions for $T_R^{(i)}$ are obtained by $L \to R$.
-For spin-down electrons, the $+$ and $-$ signs in Eq. (\ref{eq:hybamp}) are exchanged.

-A key observation at this point is to note that the amplitudes $T_{L(R)}^i$ describing tunneling between the leads and the QD levels are now complex.
+A key observation is that the amplitudes $T_{L(R)}^i$ are now complex.
 This means that as electrons make their way across the QD, they gain a finite phase.
 The phase of the resulting matrix element is opposite for electrons tunneling in one direction (say, left to right) compared to the opposite direction (right to left).
 Since the imaginary part of the the rightward and leftward total tunneling coefficients are then different, leftward and rightward tunneling do not cancel each other exactly for a given spin species $\sigma$.
-If the tunneling probabilities are now also different \textit{in magnitude} for spin $\uparrow$ and $\downarrow$, which is the case for $B \neq 0$, the Cooper pairs acquire a net phase upon tunneling despite the intrinsic superconducting phase difference being $\phi=0$.
+If the tunneling probabilities are now also different \textit{in magnitude} for spin $\uparrow$ and $\downarrow$ (for $B \neq 0$), the Cooper pairs acquire a net phase upon tunneling despite $\phi=0$.